-Therefore, the mission of the Strategy is to encourage the local institutions and industries to become clients of the local ICT companies.
-The mission is to define an action plan and actions that strengthen the business ecosystem of the ICT sector located in Sofia, in order to:
+The mission of the Strategy is to define an action plan and actions that strengthen the business ecosystem of the ICT sector located in Sofia, in order to:

-Тhe city and the local stakeholders have identified 14 indicative activities in the priority areas.
+- – Тhe city and the local stakeholders have identified 18 operational goals and 10+ activities in the 4 focus areas in order to create a specific action plan for digitalisation.
 The list of activities may be modified with time and is expected to be continually updated and expanded after the end of the DCC.

 Sofia was often praised as one of the most active members of the initiative.
 Several cities saw Sofia Investment Agency as a reliable partner and invited us to cooperate on other digital projects.

-Invest Sofia CEO Vladimir Danailov presented Sofia’s experience of the DCC at the DCC Final Conference held in Brussels in June 2019.
+Vladimir Danailov, CEO of Invest Sofia, presented Sofia’s experience of the DCC at the DCC Final Conference held in Brussels in June 2019.
 The event gathered 450 city administrators, industrial and business experts, “smart city” companies, international organisations, politicians from European countries and the European Commission.
 Watch the video from the “Cities as Market Creators” panel (with Bulgarian subtitles).